 Larriland Farms, Woodbine

-There is a wide variety of fruits and vegetables for picking fun with your little ones at this family farm in western Howard County.
+There is a wide variety of fruits and vegetables for picking fun with little ones at this family farm in western Howard County, Maryland.
 Satisfy your sweet side with blueberries, red raspberries, seedless grapes, Asian pears and more than a dozen varieties of both peaches and apples.
-Mark your calendar for the autumn vegetable harvest with pumpkins and weekend activities starting in late September.
-Weekend hayrides start Sept.
-21, and there will be a straw maze and a boo barn for children ages 4 to 6 for a small fee.
-Food trucks and apple fritters are available on the weekends, or bring a picnic lunch along to enjoy.
-Check website for hours. pickyourown.com
+Mark your calendar for the autumn vegetable harvest with pumpkins starting in late September.
+Outside containers are not allowed, and social distancing is observed.
+Families who picked strawberries, for example, were assigned a row or location to pick.
+But there was plenty of room to spread out.
+Check website for hours and price ranges on all you-pick produce. pickyourown.com

 Lohr’s Orchard, Churchville